antenny/sample-app/README.md

 #### Verify

 Once deployed, you can go to your cloudformation console and there will be a stack output for `SampleStack` that will have your api url.
 You can plug this into your browser suffixed with `/view`.
 You'll be greeted with a json document with the aforementioned data points.
 Note some may be null.
-Once the data starts to filter in you can refresh and that data will populate.
+Once the data starts to filter in, you can refresh and that data will populate.

 #### 6. Destroy App